 The most impactful speakers combine deep technical knowledge with hands-on implementation experience.
 They've worked inside logistics companies or consulted on actual AI deployments, not just studied them academically.
 Look for speakers who can discuss specific challenges like SKU proliferation in demand forecasting or the computational complexity of multi-modal transportation optimization.

 Industry experience matters tremendously.
-A speaker who helped Amazon optimize warehouse layouts brings different insights than someone who worked on Maersk's predictive maintenance systems.
+A speaker who helped Amazon optimize warehouse layouts brings different insights than someone who worked on Maersk's predictive maintenance systems for container vessels.
 Match the speaker's background to your audience's primary challenges.
 If your event focuses on retail supply chains, prioritize speakers with experience in inventory management and demand planning.
 For manufacturing audiences, seek experts in production scheduling and supplier risk management.

 Technical credibility is non-negotiable, but presentation skills are equally important.
 The best speakers can explain complex concepts like reinforcement learning for dynamic pricing or neural networks for quality control without losing their audience.
 They use visual analogies, real-world examples, and interactive elements to keep logistics professionals engaged.